mfaytak/afriphon/cnyhcss.md

 ## Why take (really good) recordings?

+Documentation funders (surprisingly) often don't have clear guidelines for recording quality or equipment - why bother?

 Several practical advantages to investing time in good recordings, even if you do not plan to analyze the data yourself